 But, Vrinda Gupta, a former Visa Credit Expert, has made it her mission in life to ensure that women understand how the credit card industry works.

-If you often avoid checking your credit score, you feel as though you aren’t using your credit card right, or you’ve just completely avoided getting a credit card at all, this episode will be very helpful for you.
+If you often avoid checking your credit score, feel you aren’t using your credit card right, or you’ve just completely avoided getting a credit card at all, this episode will benefit you.

 The Dark Truth Of Diet Culture With Victoria Garrick

 Diet culture is toxic.
-It constitutes the pervasive belief that your appearance and body shape are more important than your general health and well-being.
+It constitutes the pervasive belief that your appearance and body shape is more important than your general health and well-being.

-The diet industry is worth around $64.7 billion, and it makes such a huge profit by feeding off women’s insecurities.
+The diet industry is worth around $64.7 billion, and it makes such a massive profit by feeding off women’s insecurities.

 Diet culture has life-altering ramifications for women and girls around the world.

-In this episode of Financial Feminist, Tori is joined by Victoria Garrick who dedicates her time to tackling the shame that surrounds women’s bodies.
+In this episode of Financial Feminist, Tori is joined by Victoria Garrick, who dedicates her time to tackling the shame surrounding women’s bodies.